xmtp/xmtp-flutter/README.md

 ### Configure the client

 You can configure the client environment when you call `Api.create()`.

-By default it will connect to a `local` XMTP network.
+By default, it will connect to a `local` XMTP network.
 For important details about connecting to environments, see [XMTP `production` and `dev` network environments](#xmtp-production-and-dev-network-environments).

 ### List existing conversations